tgeorgiadis/nextjs-vercel-50mb-limit/README.md

 ### Routes in project:

-/api/screenshot - Takes a screenshot of this page importing `chrome-aws-lambda`
+/api/screenshot - Returns a screenshot importing `chrome-aws-lambda`

 ### The 50mb size limit
 When deployed to Vercel we hit the 50mb serverless function limit